 Data Rescue installs a bit different from most software, as it tries to take up the least amount of drive space as possible, to limit the amount of files it may be saved on top of.
 When you click save file, Data Rescue will install only into your downloads folder, it will not be within the applications folder.
 Once you have located the installed file in the Downloads folder you will receive this dialog box:

 Double-click on the plus sign logo to open Data Rescue.

 Select ‘Open’ on the bottom Right.

 And Agree to the License Agreement.

-You will then be prompted to enter your Username and Password, followed by your serial number.
+You will then be prompted to enter your serial number, followed by your Username and Password.

 The Source Window is going to show all the drives and volumes that are connected to your system.
 Even if a drive is not showing on your desktop or within Disk Utility, Data Rescue may still be able to access the drive to perform your file recovery.

-In the screenshot above the drive with the grey icon is the main internal drive of my Mac Mini.
-The physical hard drive I have in the computer is a Samsung EVO SSD, while the name of the volume is Mac HD.
+In the screenshot above, the drive with the grey icon is the main internal drive of my Mac.
+The physical hard drive I have in the computer is a Kingston, while the name of the volume is Macintosh HD.